 There are apps for both iOS and Android as well as desktop programs for Windows and MacOS.
 One account allows for five simultaneous connections.

 ExpressVPN has over 1,500 server locations spread across 94 countries, which means it’s a pretty good choice for employees that might have to travel frequently or work remotely.
 The largest selection is in Europe, North America, and Asia Pacific with a smaller number in Africa and the Middle East.

-It helps that ExpressVPN is headquartered in the British Virgin Islands and therefore doesn’t have to comply with any mandatory data retention laws.
+It helps that ExpressVPN’s headquarters are in the British Virgin Islands and it therefore doesn’t have to comply with any mandatory data retention laws.
 This means it’s also out of the jurisdiction of western government agencies.

 Encryption standards are stringent.
 The provider utilizes 256-bit AES-CBC as its default encryption protocol as well as both HMAC authentication and perfect forward secrecy.
 There’s an internet kill switch included, which the company refers to as a ‘network lock’.

 It’s not very generous when it comes to simultaneous connections, however, with a maximum of three devices allowed on a single plan.

 Apps are available for both iOS and Android as well as desktop software for Windows, MacOS, and Linux.

 TRY IT RISK FREE: Get 3 months free with the ExpressVPN annual plan.
 The deal includes its 30-day no-quibbles money-back guarantee so you’ll receive a full refund if unsatisfied.
 The offer represents 49% savings over the monthly plan.